jaguardado123/3326-lab-18/README.md

 The static keyword is used for accessing methods and attributes from a class without an object, however its main purpose is for memory management.

+The static keyword must be added before the type of the attribute or method.

-**Static variables** are initiated prior to being instanciated.
+**Static attributes (variables)** are initiated prior to being instanciated.
 This means static variables are allocated in memory prior to the creation of any objects.

 <img src="img/static.png" width="300px">

 Thus the same static variable is used throughout all instances (objects).
 If a static variable is updated in one objects, it gets updated for all the other objects.

 <img src="img/shared_mem.png" width="300px">

-The static keyword must be added before the type of the attribute or method.

 **Code Example:**